MicrosoftDocs/dynamics365smb-docs/business-central/across-report-selections.md

 ---
 title: Report Selection in Business Central
 description: Learn about how to set up the reports that you use to print various types of documents in Business Central.
-author: edupont04
+author: brentholtorf
 ms.topic: conceptual
 ms.search.keywords: setup, reporting
 ms.search.form: 306, 307, 347, 385, 524, 865, 5932, 7401, 7355, 99000917
-ms.date: 03/11/2022
+ms.date: 06/09/2022
-ms.author: edupont
+ms.author: bholtorf

 ---
 # Report Selection in Business Central

-You can set up default reports to use to print documents for sales and purchases, such as orders, quotes, and invoices.
+You can set up default reports to use to print sales, purchases, and service documents, such as orders, quotes, and invoices.
 For example, if you have a specific layout for sales invoices, you can specify that report in the **Report Selections - Sales** page so that it will be used to send or print sales invoices.

+## Available report selections

 The **Report Selections** pages specify which report will be printed in different situations. [!INCLUDE [prod_short](includes/prod_short.md)] provides default configurations, but you can change them if needed.
 You can also add reports to the **Report Selection** pages if you want to print more than one report per document type, for example.

-## Available report selections

-[!INCLUDE [prod_short](includes/prod_short.md)] includes different **Report Selection** pages for different areas.
 The following table describes where you can find information about the different pages.

 |Area or task  |Learn more|
 |--------------|----------|